amazed-2022/readera-collection-cli/README.md

 **Date:** Dec 2025
 [Version history](CHANGELOG.md)

+---
 ## Introduction
 This project is not affiliated with, endorsed by, or connected to ReadEra or its developers, this command-line tool exists solely to help users work with their own exported data outside the app.

-### ReadEra is an excellent Android reading application, if you enjoy using ReadEra, please consider supporting the developers by purchasing the Premium version of the official app.
+**ReadEra is an excellent Android reading application.
+If you enjoy using it, please consider supporting the developers by purchasing the Premium version of the official app.**

 ---
 ## Installation